openglobus/openglobus/README.md

 ### Run examples

-First, it starts by watching sources and building into dist folder esm module:
+First, it starts by watching sources and building into ./lib folder esm module:

 ```sh
 npm run dev